How to Sue a Home Warranty Company: Small Claims Court Guide

 Pincher's Pro Tip

 File with your state's Department of Insurance first.
-Many states regulate home warranties as insurance-like products, giving the DOI real power to investigate and pressure companies into paying valid claims — often without any court filing.
+Many states regulate home warranties as service contracts or insurance-like products, giving the DOI real power to investigate and pressure companies into paying valid claims, often without any court filing.
+Learn more about how to appeal a denied claim before escalating to court.

 4. Send a Formal Demand Letter